June 5, 2020

 The Internal Revenue Service recently issued Rev. Proc.
 2020-15, providing a list of jurisdictions with which the US has information exchange agreements with respect to certain deposit interest paid to residents of those jurisdictions.
 The revenue procedure also includes a list of jurisdictions with which it has been determined it is appropriate for the US to have automatic exchange of information with respect to such information.
 Singapore was added to the list of jurisdictions with which the US has a relevant information exchange agreement in effect.

-The OECD on 4 June announced the release of the Toolkit on the Taxation of Offshore Indirect Transfers, issued as part of the Platform for Collaboration on Tax (PCT).
+The OECD on 4 June announced the release of the , issued as part of the (PCT).
 The toolkit is meant to help developing countries implement policies for taxing offshore indirect transfers of assets.
 The taxation of indirect transfer of assets – for example mineral rights and licensing rights for telecommunications – is of particular interest to developing states.
 The PCT is a joint initiative of the International Monetary Fund, OECD, United Nations and World Bank that has been undertaken at the request of the G20.

 For additional information with respect to this Alert, please contact the following: